#MeToo brings their movement back to survivors with new campaign

 Although the stories of many celebrities have been highlighted throughout the ‘me too.’ movement, Burke said that even within that community survivors have been marginalized due to people “saying they have no space in the movement.”

 Burke added that there are not enough conversations around child and men abuse.
-That why she decided to include that story of an anonymous survivor who confronts his abuser, his father, as an adult.
+That is why she decided to include the story of an anonymous survivor who confronts his abuser, his father, as an adult.

 “People don’t understand that these are people,” said Burke about how the national immigration conversation has framed immigrants.
 “Immigrants oftentimes don’t get the access to resources to defend themselves.”